Non-loose negative torus knots

 \item $T_{(2,-2n+1)}$: The two singular fibers have coefficients $\frac{1}{2}=[2]^{-1}$ and $\frac{n}{2n-1}=[2,n]^{-1}$.
 There are $n-1$ strongly non-loose representatives, distinguished by the rotation number on the $(-n)$-framed surgery.
 Meanwhile, the knot Floer homology takes the form $\HFK^-(T_{(2,2n-1)})\cong \FF[U]\oplus\FF^{n-1}$.
 Also, the set of pairs of Alexander and Maslov gradings agrees with the set of triples $(\tb,\rot,d_3)$ for the listed knots.
-This has already been observed in \cite[Remark 6.11]{LOSSz}: in particular, our Theorem \ref{thm:invL} confirms the conjecture of Lisca, Ozsv\'ath, Stipsicz and Szab\'o that the Legendrian invariants of the knots $L_{k,l}$ (in the notation of \cite{LOSSz}) are non-zero, and hence present generators for all $U$-torsion elements of $\HFK^-(T_{(2,2n-1)})$.
+This has already been observed in \cite[Remark 6.11]{LOSSz}: in particular, our Theorem \ref{theorem:invL} confirms the conjecture of Lisca, Ozsv\'ath, Stipsicz and Szab\'o that the Legendrian invariants of the knots $L_{k,l}$ (in the notation of \cite{LOSSz}) are non-zero, and hence present generators for all $U$-torsion elements of $\HFK^-(T_{(2,2n-1)})$.

 \item $T_{(n,-n-1)}$: The two singular fibers have coefficients $\frac{1}{n}=[n]^{-1}$ and $\frac{n}{n+1}=[2^{\times n}]^{-1}$.
-The number of the relevant non-loose representatives (with non-fully negative leading terms) is $n-1$ (the rotation number on the $(-3)$-framed unknot is 1, and on the $(-n-1)$-framed unknot it is any of $\{n-1,n-3,\dots,-n+3\}$), while the knot Floer homology takes the form It is possible to check that the bigradings computed from $(\tb,\rot,d_3)$ agree with the bigradings of the bottoms of the torsion towers.
+The number of the relevant non-loose representatives (with $D'<E'$, in the notation of Corollary \ref{cor:class}) is $n-1$ (the rotation number on the $(-3)$-framed unknot is 1, and on the $(-n-1)$-framed unknot it is any of $\{n-1,n-3,\dots,-n+3\}$), while the knot Floer homology takes the form It is possible to check that the bigradings computed from $(\tb,\rot,d_3)$ agree with the bigradings of the bottoms of the torsion summands.